regnarg/bc/text/changedet.md

 Another consideration is that the inotify watch list and the watched inodes (which cannot be dropped from the inode cache because they are referenced by the watch list) consume non-swappable kernel memory.
-This would not be a problem for most user as the amount is approximately 0.5$\,$kB per directory.
+This would not be a problem for most users as the amount is approximately 0.5$\,$kB per directory.
 It would be a problem for extremely large directory trees (hundreds of thousands of directories and more) but in such cases the scan times would probably be the more serious issue.